 Verse 27, "For it is written: "Rejoice, O barren, you who do not bear!
 Break forth and shout, you who are not in labor!
 For the desolate has many more children than she who has a husband."
 This is Isaiah 54:1.

-It speaks of the two covenants as these two women.
+And it speaks of the two covenants as these two women.

 The covenant that starts out barren will produce many more children than the covenant that claims to be fertile.
-Which means in the end Jerusalem above (or the NC) produces many more offspring for God than the Jerusalem below (which is the Mosaic Law).
+Which means in the end Sarah or Jerusalem above (the NC) produces many more offspring for God than Hagar or the Jerusalem below (which is the Law of Moses).
+What relied on us was not nearly as fruitful as what we had no part in and relied completely on God.
 The point is, grace is more fruitful than Law.